 Fast forward some more and I start to notice that Black Twitter is unique, but it's also not.
 While it is the most engaging, funny, lively, informative, and important sub community 2, it is not the only sub community.
 Matter of fact, everyone has their own Twitter.
 Shit, there's Welding Twitter, an actual Nigerian Twitter, a rural South Carolina Twitter, you name it.
 And, of course these are all still on twitter.com.

-The data is owned by Jack Dorsey, who is neither a welder, nor Nigerian, and while he likely owns a few homes, none of them are in rural South Carolina.
+Apart from all being on the same website - these sub communities have something else in common..
+Their data is owned by Jack Dorsey, who is neither a welder, nor Nigerian, and while he likely owns a few homes, none of them are in rural South Carolina.
+(TODO: fact check)

 The data is content.
 The data is humor.
 The data is news.
 The data is views.
 The data is dollars.
 The dollars do not belong to the welders, they don't belong to the Nigerians, and they don't belong to the residents of South Carolina.